 Indeed, from an extrinsic, "God's eye view" of the outer space there is no consistency issue because the evolution seen from this "global" comprehensive perspective never yields or allows inconsistent phenomena.
-Concerns raised by intrinsic space-time frames generated with the means available in M and N are merely epistemic, and the means are relative to the devices and conventions (such as for synchronizing clocks) available to the inhabitants of M and N.
+Concerns raised by intrinsic space-time frames generated with the means available in \mathbf{M} and \mathbf{N} are merely epistemic, and means relative to the devices and conventions (such a for synchronizing clocks) available to the inhabitants of \mathbf{M} and \mathbf{N} .

 This results in an interdimensional scheme of chronology protection based on the epistemic relativity of reference frames.
-At the same time, from an "outer" (i.e., ontological) point of view, those frames are "bundled together" through the coembedding and cohabitation of some outer space.
+At the same time, from an "outer" (ontological if you accept the term) point of view those frames are "bundled together" through the coembedding and cohabitation of some outer space.

-There are similarities between the consistency of observable phenomena regarding the higher-dimensional bulk space and the consistent histories approach to the Many Worlds models [21].
+There are similarities between the consistency of observable phenomena regarding the higher-dimensional bulk space and the consistent histories approach to Many Worlds models [21].
 Both involve multiple "merging" paths.